blackiceiceo/web-ui-developer-puzzle/CODE_REVIEW.md

 5. Give conventional naming sense from 'book--content' to 'book-content' and 'book--content--cover' to 'book-content-cover'.
 6. Instead of using the date function inside of book-search-component.ts, it is better to use the Date pipe because they can be used throughout the app.
+7. Inside total-count.component.ts we should not utilize angular lifecycle hooks ( ngOnInit(): void() ) without actually using it.

 ## Lighthouse: